Bo Liu

 Be a scientist out of interest :)

-I am a Senior Research Scientist at Meta, focusing on reasoning and large-scale reinforcement learning.
+I am a Member of Technical Staff at Microsoft Superintelligence, focusing on reinforcement and continual learning.
+My research interest lies in designing theoretically sound algorithms and neural architectures for agents with persistent memory and continual improvements.
 I received my Ph.D. from UT Austin, where I was fortunately co-advised by Prof. Peter Stone and Prof. Qiang Liu.
-My research interest lies in continual learning and reinforcement learning.
-Specifically, I am interested in designing theoretically sound algorithms and neural architectures for training large-scale multi-purpose agents.
-Before that I completed my master's at Stanford and my undergraduate at JHU.
+Prior to that I completed my master degree at Stanford and my undergraduate degree at JHU.

-Email / Github / Google Scholar / Twitter / Thesis
+Email / Github / Google Scholar / X / Thesis

 Experience